-This article is an introduction to some essential Linux commands.
+This article is an introduction to some essential and basic Linux commands.
 A basic understanding of the Linux command line environment (also commonly known as the "shell" or the "terminal") is important if you ever need to set up a special configuration, install an application manually, or you just want to have a better understanding of how your web site works.

 When you log in to your account using SSH, the first thing you see is the Linux command line prompt: